synapseslab/android-bluegps-sdk-demoapp/documentation/bluegps_android_sdk.md

 - `TypeMapCallback.ROOM_ENTER` triggered when user enter a room.
 - `TypeMapCallback.ROOM_EXIT` triggered when user exit a room.
 - `TypeMapCallback.FLOOR_CHANGE` triggered when the user change floor.
+- `TypeMapCallback.RESOURCE_CLICK` triggered when the user click on resource on map.
+- `TypeMapCallback.PATH_RECALCULATION` triggered when the map recalculate the path.
 - `TypeMapCallback.SUCCESS` triggered when a generic async action end with success.
 - `TypeMapCallback.ERROR` triggered when a generic async action end with error.